TFloto/metro-nightmares/README.md

-# MetroDreamin'
+# MetroNIGHTMARENIGHTMARENIGHTMARENIGHTMARENIGHTMARENIGHTMARE'
+#### This is a fork of the original MetroDreamin.
+I am not god.
+I cannot add features at a whim.

-MetroDreamin' is a web application that allows users to design and visualize their dream transportation systems, and peruse the transit fantasies of other users from around the world.
+MetroNIGHTMARENIGHTMARENIGHTMARENIGHTMARENIGHTMARENIGHTMARE' is a web application that allows users to design and visualize their dream transportation systems, and peruse the transit fantasies of other users from around the world.

 This repository contains all the code for the web frontend and Server Side Rendering (SSR) for the webapp.

 ## Contact

-If you have any feature suggestions, questions, or anything, please [email me](mailto:metrodreamin@gmail.com)!
+If you have any feature suggestions, questions, or anything, please [die](https://imgur.com/gallery/Kyjh8u6)!

-If you love MetroDreamin', consider donating to the [Ko-fi](https://ko-fi.com/metrodreamin).
+If you love MetroDreamin', consider donating to Issacs [Ko-fi](https://ko-fi.com/MetroDreamin).

 ## Implementation

-MetroDreamin' is a [Next.js](https://nextjs.org/) project, which is an isomorphic/"Universal" javascript framework built on top of React.
-The isomorphic nature of Next.js is why this repository include portions of the backend of the project, namely the SSR. *Note: MetroDreamin' uses the Next.js "pages" directory, not the "app" directory.*
+MetroNIGHTMARENIGHTMARENIGHTMARENIGHTMARENIGHTMARENIGHTMARE' is a [Next.js](https://nextjs.org/) project, which is an isomorphic/"Universal" javascript framework built on top of React.
+The isomorphic nature of Next.js is why this repository include portions of the backend of the project, namely the SSR. *Note: MetroNIGHTMARENIGHTMARENIGHTMARENIGHTMARENIGHTMARENIGHTMARE' uses the Next.js "pages" directory, not the "app" directory.*

 Much of the backend of the project, including the NoSQL database, authentification, and blob storage, is powered by [Firebase](https://firebase.google.com/).